logan62334/jmdevice/README.rst

 Introduction
 -----------

-This is a lightweight set of tools for obtaining information about Android devices in Python
+This is a lightweight set of tools for automation Python Wrapper

 Installing
 ----------